etosch/CS295A-S22/src/syllabus.md

 ### Pre-requisites
 At present there are no listed pre-requisites for the course.
 I expect students to have mathematical maturity.
 We will cover core technical technical background in probability theory and discrete math as needed.
 I expect some programming experience, but it is possible to achieve a decent grade in this course without it.
 Students with less background in these areas will likely need to put more time into the course and should plan ahead.

-We will have an [Assignment 0](https://www.gradescope.com/courses/348861/assignments/1750199) due before the add/drop deadline to benchmark where everyone's background is.

 **_I expect any motivated student to be able to excel in this course_**.